kingmak/MakPad/README.md

 # MakPad
-a very simple text editor (for fun purposes)
+A very simple text editor (for fun purposes)